-On 3 March 2022, the board of directors set the Internal Audit manager's remuneration, as proposed by the chief executive officer, approved by the control, risks and sustainability committee and after consulting the board of statutory auditors.
+On 3 March 2022, the board of directors set the Internal Audit manager's remuneration, as proposed by the chief executive officer, approved by the audit, risk and sustainability committee and after consulting the board of statutory auditors.
 It gave the internal audit manager spending autonomy and sufficient resources to carry out his activities, although the manager has to respect the annual budget for the internal audit unit, unless this is amended and/or integrated should this be necessary.

-Finally, on 2 March 2023, the board of directors: (i) after obtaining the approval of remuneration committee and consulting the board of statutory auditors, set the annual variable component (MBO) of the internal audit manager for the year; (ii) checked the autonomy, suitability, effectiveness and efficiency of the internal audit unit, as per article 6 of the Code, and (iii) after consulting the control, risks and sustainability committee, approved the annual internal audit plan for 2023.
+Finally, on 13 March 2025, the board of directors: (i) after obtaining the approval of remuneration committee and consulting the board of statutory auditors, set the annual variable component (MBO) of the internal audit manager for the year; (ii) checked the autonomy, suitability, effectiveness and efficiency of the internal audit unit, as per article 6 of the Code, and (iii) after consulting the audit, risk and sustainability committee, approved the annual internal audit plan for 2025.